rmcgrai1/PyGame-Project/readme.txt

 - run "python setup.py install" to install the canv3d module
 - run "pip install pygame" to install the pygame library
 - run "pip install numpy" to install the numpy array library
+- run "pip install twisted" to install the twisted networking library